stormasm/spanish/verbs/ella/listlearn.md

 c. to wane
 El deseo de quitar al dictador no se está apagando frente a la represión.The desire to remove the dictator isn't waning in the face of repression.

 ### arreglar - fix, arrange, mend, repair

-arreglar(ah-rreh-glahr)
 transitive verb

 1. (to restore)
-to fix
-a. to fix
+- a. to fix
-Tengo que arreglar mi computador para poder terminar el proyecto.I need to fix my computer in order to finish the project.
+Tengo que arreglar mi computador para poder terminar el proyecto.
+I need to fix my computer in order to finish the project.
-b. to repair
+- b. to repair
-Nos arreglaron el coche después del accidente.Our car was repaired after the accident.
+Nos arreglaron el coche después del accidente.
+Our car was repaired after the accident.
-c. to mend
+- c. to mend
-Arreglarán tu bicicleta en la tienda de bicis.They will mend your bicycle in the bike shop.
+Arreglarán tu bicicleta en la tienda de bicis.
+They will mend your bicycle in the bike shop.

 2. (to organize)
 a. to arrange
-Lo hemos arreglado todo para poder irnos una semana de vacaciones.We have arranged everything so we can go on vacation for a week.
+Lo hemos arreglado todo para poder irnos una semana de vacaciones.
+We have arranged everything so we can go on vacation for a week.

 3. (to clean)
-a. to tidy
+- a. to tidy
-Arregla la cocina cuando termines de cocinar.Tidy the kitchen once you've finished cooking.
+Arregla la cocina cuando termines de cocinar.
+Tidy the kitchen once you've finished cooking.
-b. to tidy up
+- b. to tidy up
-Estoy enseñando a mis hijos a arreglar su cuarto.I am teaching my children to tidy up their room.
+Estoy enseñando a mis hijos a arreglar su cuarto.
+I am teaching my children to tidy up their room.

 4. (to solve)
-a. to settle
+- a. to settle
-La madre arregló la discusión regañando a ambos niños.The mother settled the discussion by scolding both kids.
+La madre arregló la discusión regañando a ambos niños.
+The mother settled the discussion by scolding both kids.
-b. to sort out
+- b. to sort out
-Quiero arreglar este asunto antes del almuerzo.I want this matter sorted out before lunch.
+Quiero arreglar este asunto antes del almuerzo.
+I want this matter sorted out before lunch.

 5. (to agree)
 a. to arrange
-Seguro que él puede arreglarte un buen precio.I'm sure he can arrange a good price for you.
+Seguro que él puede arreglarte un buen precio.
+I'm sure he can arrange a good price for you.

 6. (music)
 a. to arrange
-Vamos a arreglar esta melodía para varias voces.We will arrange this melody for multiple voices. arreglarse reflexive verb
+Vamos a arreglar esta melodía para varias voces.
+We will arrange this melody for multiple voices.

+### arreglarse

+reflexive verb

 7. (to get tidied up)
-to get ready
 a. to get ready
-Me estoy arreglando para salir.I'm getting ready to go out. pronominal verb
+Me estoy arreglando para salir.
+I'm getting ready to go out.

+pronominal verb

 8. (to be solved)
-a. to get sorted out
+- a. to get sorted out
 Ya verás como todo se arregla.You will see; it will all get sorted out.
-b. to make up (couple)
+- b. to make up (couple)
 Mi hermano se arregló con su novia después de una pelea.My brother made up with his girlfriend after a fight.

 9. (to do with or without)
 a. to manage
 No ganamos mucho dinero, pero nos arreglamos.We do not earn a lot of money, but we manage.

 ### averiguar - to find out, to discover, to ascertain